rust-lang/rfcs/text/0000-project-asm.md

 With a lower priority, the project group also intends to tackle the following secondary, future goals:
 * support for module-level assembly (`global_asm!`).
 * support for naked functions (`#[naked]`).

-Certain elements are definitively out of scope:

-* The chosen `asm!` syntax should not involve rustc "understanding" the asm code itself, since this would require a huge amount of work in the compiler to support the full assembly syntax of multiple architectures.
-Instead, interpretation of the assembly code should be left to the compiler backend (LLVM) or an external assembler (GAS).

 [asm project]: https://github.com/rust-lang/project-inline-asm
 [zulip]: https://rust-lang.zulipchat.com/#narrow/stream/216763-project-inline-asm